thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 We will use Mosquitto MQTT broker for the demonstration purposes.
 See Mosquitto [downloads page](https://mosquitto.org/download/) for instructions how to install this broker.

-**NOTE:** Mosquitto and Thingsboard use same port (1883) for MQTT service.
-If you want to use Thingsboard and Mosquitto on the same host, you need to change mqtt port in one of the servers.
+**NOTE:** Mosquitto and Thingsboard use the same port (1883) for MQTT service.
+If you want to use Thingsboard and Mosquitto on the same host, you need to change the mqtt port in one of the servers.
 See corresponding [Thingsboard](/docs/user-guide/install/config/) or [Mosquitto](https://mosquitto.org/man/mosquitto-conf-5.html) documentation for more details.

-Since we use Thingsboard [demo instance](https://demo.thingsboard.io/signup) hosted in the cloud, we will install Mosquitto MQTT broker locally and use default service configuration.
+Since we use Thingsboard [demo instance](https://demo.thingsboard.io/signup) hosted in the cloud, we will install Mosquitto MQTT broker locally and use the default service configuration.

-If you decide to use other MQTT broker that is deployed to external host or has specific security configuration, please edit **mqtt-config.json** file and modify connection parameters.
+If you decide to use other MQTT broker that is deployed to the external host or has specific security configuration, please edit **mqtt-config.json** file and modify connection parameters.
 See MQTT extension [configuration guide](/docs/iot-gateway/mqtt/) for more details.

 Restart your gateway using following commands